serebrov/emoji-mart-vue/README.md

 # Add build files
 git add dist/
 git add docs/
-git commit -m "Rebuild"

-# Push changes
+# Commit and push changes.
-git push origin HEAD
+git commit -m "Update version to X.Y.Z" git push origin HEAD

 # Tag the new release (same as package.json version), add the description for tag
 # Hint: refer PRs with #17 (PR id) to later have links to PRs in github releases
-git tag 3.1.1 -a
+git tag X.Y.Z -a

 # Push the tags
 git push origin --tags